AdobeDocs/commerce-merchant-services.en/help/live-search/synonyms-add.md

    ![One-way synonym example](assets/synonym-add-one-way-example.png)

-   In this example, the keyword is “pants” and the one-way expansion terms “capris, calf-length pants, peddle-pushers” are each a subset of “pants”, but with a specific meaning.
+   In this example, the keyword is "pants" and the one-way expansion terms "capris, calf-length pants, peddle-pushers" are each a subset of "pants", but with a specific meaning.

 1. When complete, click **Save**.
    The set of synonyms appears in the list with a one-way arrow pointing from the expansion terms to the keyword to indicate the terms are subsets of the keyword.
 A plus sign separates each expansion term.